dell/patches/MANUALLY_PULL_REPOS.md

 12. Next, you will need to export the repository.
 Select your repository's checkbox and then click *Export*.
 Select the `<your_patches_directory>/drm_repos/drm_export` folder.
     1.  **NOTE**: You can monitor the progress of the export in the Jobs tab as you did with the download.
-13. Finally, you will need to move the exported repository into the patches repository directory.
-This move is necessary because the patches container will not have access to the folders owned by DRM user.
-    1. First make a folder for your new repository with `mkdir <your_patches_directory>/repos/xml/<FOLDER_NAME>`. **Make sure you do not run this `mkdir` command as root**.
-For example: `mkdir <your_patches_directory>/repos/xml/R7525` as in my case I only downloaded the files for the R7525.
-    2. Next, move the files from the drm_export directory to your new directory with `sudo mv drm_repos/drm_export/* <your_patches_directory>/repos/xml/<FOLDER_NAME> && sudo chown <YOUR_USER>: -R repos`
-    3. Confirm everything was done correctly by running `ls -al <your_patches_directory>/repos/xml` and verifying that your user and group are the owner of the folder you created (in my case grant:grant):

-            [grant@patches patches]$ ls -al repos/xml/
-            total 16
-            drwxrwxr-x.
-4 grant grant    33 Feb  3 11:03 .
-            drwxrwxr-x.
-3 grant grant    17 Feb  3 10:40 ..
-            drwxrwxr-x.
-346 grant grant 12288 Feb  3 11:03 R7525
-            drwxrwxr-x.
-2 grant grant    21 Feb  3 10:40 parsed

-14. **WARNING** You may noticed the parsed folder.
-This is required for Patches to operate.
+13. When you have finished downloading the repository, move it to a location of your choosing on your Patches server, and then run `bash <your_patches_directory>/podman-build/patches.sh import-repository` and follow the prompts
-15. For any other repositories you want to create repeat the process of downloading the repository, exporting it, and then move it to a new folder **with the correct permissions** (this is key) in the `<your_patches_directory>/repos/xml` folder.
+14. For any other repositories you want to create repeat the process of downloading the repository, exporting it, and then move it to a new folder **with the correct permissions** (this is key) in the `<your_patches_directory>/repos/xml` folder.
 For example, if I were going to add a new repo with all PowerEdge servers, I could create the repo in DRM, export it, and then move it to a new folder `<your_patches_directory>/repos/xml/PowerEdge`.